Ultraworking/pentathlon-guidance/work-cycles.md

 Improved to:

-&gt; „Get a complete overview to be able to speed run the webpages to complete, then get started.“
+&gt; "Get a complete overview to be able to speed run the webpages to complete, then get started.“

 Improved to:

-&gt; „Get a checklist that, if completed, I’m done.
+&gt; "Get a checklist that, if completed, I’m done with the website.
 Do it on paper.
 Then get started with the first item.“

 Why the re-write?
 More concrete.
 What I want to accomplish is not to do some work but to get the result, the overview — a checklist to cross off.

 What do you want to achieve?
 Not, what do I work at!
 Focus on the outcome in the „what do I want to accomplish“ field, not the work.

-Be clear about the strategic Why
+**Be clear about the "Strategic Why"**

 Strategically, why is this important for me?
-You’ll start to get tired and need that boost.
+This especially helps when you start to get tired.

 Besides the goal, note down your Why.
 Firstly, this is important for motivation.
 But secondly, this also sets strategic direction.
 Your Why may change what the outcome will look like.
 A lot of times you don’t know what you want to accomplish until you write down your Why and get strategic direction.

-A lot of people are focusing on what work they want to do as opposed as to what they want to achieve.
-If you haven’t defined your outcome you might miss beneficial things and do unnecessary things.
+**A lot of people are focusing on what work they want to do as opposed as to what they want to achieve.** If you haven’t defined your outcome you might miss beneficial things and do unnecessary things.
 Your Why determines what’s in scope and what isn’t.
 Also people often get stuck because they don’t have the end in mind.

-Stopping points
+**Stopping points**

-One minute warning — get to a good stopping point, please.
+"One minute warning — get to a good stopping point, please."

 If you see it’ll take longer, try to get to a good stopping point.
 How can I leave this so the next time I start on it I’m getting into it quickly?
 You can spend the last cycle to line up the work to finish it over the next week.
 Be kind to your future self, so it’s easy to get going again.

 Better to stop your work cycles on a strong note.
 No need to go till the bitter end.
 Better to start strong the next day again.

-In the last cycle set up your work for they next time if you didn’t finish.
+In the last cycle of a day, set up your work to complete easily next time if you didn’t finish.

 If you see that you can’t wrap up your work after your work cycles, you want to look to get to a good stopping point.
 Cleaning up, putting notes in order, throwing unnecessary stuff in the trash, planning future work.
 That’s something Sebastian is thinking a lot about, and a lot of people are not.